 As she describes below, Crowner’s installations often engage with performative actions, as well as the surrounding environment, with the intent of inviting visitors into an immersive, embodied experience.

-In her latest project, Crowner collaborated with choreographer Jessica Lang to produce the scenery and costumes for the world premiere of a new work for American Ballet Theatre, which opens on October 19.
-The Guggenheim Museum hosts Crowner, Lang, and ABT dancers for an evening of dance and discussion on October 7 and 8, as part of the museum’s Works & Process performing arts series.
+In her latest project, Crowner collaborated with choreographer Jessica Lang to produce the scenery and costumes for the world premiere of Garden Blue for American Ballet Theatre, which opened on October 19, 2018.
+The Guggenheim Museum hosted Crowner, Lang, and ABT dancers for an evening of dance and discussion on October 7 and 8, 2018, as part of the museum’s Works & Process performing arts series.

 “Painting is a kind of a medium and is really an archive of all the actions and gestures that surround it: the embodied movements inherent in making the object…but also of the dances around it and in front of it as it exists in the world.”—Sarah Crowner